 Please let me know if you have any questions.
 I really appreciate any time you can offer this effort.

 This kind of outreach has a fortunate secondary effect—after participating in the survey, prospective customers actually become interested in the service Alyssa’s company is offering.
 A win all across the board!

-2. Good survey questions for engaged prospects
+2. Good survey questions for user onboarding (engaged prospects)

 Rand Fishkin has an interesting approach to conversion.
 Here’s what he said in a podcast with Alex Harris: “We don’t want to convert too fast!
 I want them to become part of the community, I want them to get educated, I want them to have a great experience with Moz.”

 Rand has found that this strategy maximizes customer lifetime value in the long run.
 After the potential customer has been engaged for a while (reading the blog, participating in free webinars), Rand sends them a probing survey asking:

 Have you considered becoming a customer?
 What is stopping you?

 The answers help make the pre-conversion onboarding experience better and ultimately create loyal customers.